Andrew-Pohl/Fuse_validator_system_watcher/README.md

 • Avaliable HDD space
 • Docker container checking  (currently only checks it's running)
 • ETH balance
+• Reads the consensus contract to check if the address is on the validators list and is currently validating
 ```

 Responds to email request using the following subject lines, the authorisedReceiver setting in the config file stops the response